sapcc/swift-account-caretaker/README.md

 `swift-account-caretaker` is able to handle multiple keystone backends.
 This is helpful, if your swift cluster is setup to server multiple keystone clusters (e.g. if you deploy multiple swift-proxies, connected to different keystones.
 Caretaker expects in general, that the configured user can get a domain scoped token to verify the project.
 It can also be configured with a keystone admin wide access.
-In that case `scarep: true ` must be set and all domains and projects of a keystone project will be scraped.
+In that case `scraped: true ` must be set and all domains and projects of a keystone project will be scraped.

 Examples config: